ttscoff/bunch/bunch-files/commands/display.md

 If the file is either a local HTML file (which must have the extension `.html`) or a URL, it will be viewed in a popup web view that floats above all other windows and can be dismissed with either Enter or Escape.
 It's clickable and scrollable.

 This is not a "web browser."
 However, you can navigate to links, there are back, forward, and refresh buttons, and you can interact with sign-ins and forms.
 It's primarily designed for _displaying_, as the command name indicates, but it can replace opening a browser in a lot of situations.
-In situations where it's appopriate, this avoids having to open (possibly duplicate) browser tabs for task-related sites.
+In situations where it's appropriate, this avoids having to open (possibly duplicate) browser tabs for task-related sites.
 Think of it as a lightweight Single Site Browser (SSB).

 > Tip: If you point to a local server with LiveReload enabled, the preview will update appropriately.
 That makes it a decent preview for writing, say, documentation built on Jekyll (ahem), without opening a tab in your browser.
 >
 > `(display http:​//127.0.0.1:4000/bunch/ 1200x100% right,top)`
 >
-> If you want to use the Webkit Web Inspector on a web display window, you can do it through Safari.
+> If you want to use the WebKit Web Inspector on a web display window, you can do it through Safari.
 If you have the Develop menu enabled, any open Bunch web views will show up under your host name in that menu.
 {:.tip}

 A web view allows navigation to any link.
 If you'd rather open a link in the web view in your default browser, hold down Command ({% kbd ⌘ %}) when clicking it.